 Exergen markets two models of the Exergen Temporal Scanner.
 There is the professional version you find in doctor's offices, and a consumer model you will find in major retailers nationwide.
-The Temporal Scanner professional model is used daily by more than 4,000 hospitals, tens of thousands of clinics, office-based practices, and nursing homes.
+The Temporal Scanner professional model, is a thermometer used by hospitals (more than 4,000 hospitals), tens of thousands of clinics, office-based practices, and nursing homes.
 And, more than 70 peer-reviewed published studies attest to the accuracy of our forehead scan thermometer.

 The vast majority of hospitals have approved the use of a disinfectant wipe of the TemporalScanner's probe head.
 This makes its disposable probe covers optional.
 Our temporal thermometers offer a 90 percent cost savings over other thermometers.
 These others require disposable probe covers.
 If you prefer disposable covers, they are available.

 For isolation patients, a film sheath is available that encases the entire thermometer.
 The Exergen TemporalScanner's lifetime warranty is unique to thermometry.
 It protects the entire instrument, and eliminates spare parts storage, biomedical engineering labor and any repair charges.